Shiokara: Varieties and How to Eat the Chinmi

-Shiokara is the salted fermented seafood unique to Japan.
-It is made by pickling raw fish or fish guts in salt and getting the salted seafood fermented by the enzyme and microorganisms that the food material itself has.
+“Shiokara (塩辛)” is a Japanese food delicacy or “Chinmi (珍味)”.
+It is made of raw fish or fish guts pickled in salt and fermented by enzymes or microorganisms that the seafood itself has.

 Shiokara can be preserved for a long time as the Chinmi has a high salt concentration.
-Although it looks bizarre, many Japanese like eating the fermented seafood with steamed plain rice at meals.
+Although it looks bizarre, many Japanese like eating the fermented seafood with a bowl of white rice at meals.

 |Ika no Shiokara (イカの塩辛), 260g||The main ingredient is squid.
-This product is probably made by a simplified method because it should be preserved below 10 degrees.
+This product is probably made by a simplified method because it needs to be stored below 10 degrees Celsius.
 (Amazon.co.jp)|

-|Ama-Ebi Shiokara (甘エビ塩辛), 200g||The main ingredient is deep-water shrimps.
-This product is probably made by a simplified method because it should be preserved below 10 degrees.
+|Ama-Ebi Shiokara (甘エビ塩辛), 200g||The main ingredient is sweet shrimp.
+This product is probably made by a simplified method because it needs to be stored below 10 degrees Celsius.
 (Amazon.co.jp)|

 |Salmon Shiokara (サーモン塩辛), 200g||The main ingredient is salmon.
-This product is probably made by a simplified method because it should be preserved below 10 degrees.
+This product is probably made by a simplified method because it needs to be stored below 10 degrees Celsius.
 (Amazon.co.jp)|

 How to Eat Shiokara

 Ochazuke (お茶漬け)Image: FC2blog dt125kazuo

 Butter and Shiokara RiceImage: cookpad.com

 Other Recommended Ways